mirage/irmin.org/data/tutorial/06_backend.md

     ) else Lwt.return_false
 ```

-Finally, we need to pull in `clear` from our `Helper` implementation and add
+Finally, we must pull in `clear` from our `Helper` implementation and add
 another `close` function:

 ```ocaml